jack3715/Module1_Challenge_Citadel/README.md

 5. ***Portfolio Turnover:*** Portfolio turnover indicates how frequently a fund buys and sells assets.
 Lower turnover can reduce trading costs and taxes, which is favorable for investors.

-[In 2022, Citadel's $16B in profit makes the company the top-earning company ever.](https://www.forbes.com/sites/hanktucker/2023/01/22/citadels-16-billion-gain-in-2022-makes-ken-griffins-firm-the-top-earning-hedge-fund-ever/?sh=71c2a09a3105) In the face of challenging market conditions in 2022, Citadel's flagship multi-strategy fund delivered an impressive 38.1%.
+[In 2022, Citadel's $16B in profit makes the company the top-earning hedge fund ever.](https://www.forbes.com/sites/hanktucker/2023/01/22/citadels-16-billion-gain-in-2022-makes-ken-griffins-firm-the-top-earning-hedge-fund-ever/?sh=71c2a09a3105) In the face of challenging market conditions in 2022, Citadel's flagship multi-strategy fund delivered an impressive 38.1%.
 The exceptional performance stood out as equity markets faced a significant downturn.
 According to estimates by LCH Investments, Citadel concluded 2022 with assets under management totaling $62.3B.
 Notably, the firm achieved the distinction of posting the most substantial single-year profit in the history of hedge funds.
 In a press release, CEO of Edmond de Rothschild Capital Holdings said "Citadels progress up the rankings in the past few years has been remarkable."

 [Bloomberg TV explains how top hedge funds are outperforming the rest of the finance industry](https://www.youtube.com/watch?v=xC1LqQbIXjk&t=1s)